Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: System design

-\begin{enumerate} \item \textit{Drum pattern to music.} We utilise MusicGen's continuation feature to use the drum pattern as a prefix while guiding the model with a target text description for generation. \item \textit{Impression to music.} For the `impression' descriptions that are not musical features, such as bands and titles, we first use ChatGPT to convert them into descriptions of musical features, and then call MusicGen to generate music audio. \item \textit{Add a track.} There are still no publicly available models supporting this feature.
+\begin{enumerate} \item \textit{Imitate rhythmic pattern.} We utilise MusicGen's continuation feature to use the input drum pattern as a prefix while guiding the model with a target text description for generation. \item \textit{Impression to music.} For the `impression' descriptions that are not musical features but a reference to existing recordings, such as bands and titles, we first use ChatGPT to convert them into descriptions of musical features, and then call MusicGen to generate music audio.
+During the generation process, Loop Copilot does not directly copy music pieces from the original recording, therefore no IP problem will be raised. \item \textit{Add a track.} There are still no publicly available models supporting this feature.
 We instead utilise MusicGen's continuation feature to take the original audio as a prefix and use the new track text description to guide model generation.
 To ensure stability, we use the CLAP model to verify that the similarity between the generated result and the new text description is above a threshold. \end{enumerate}

 Note that Loop Copilot can comprehend complex demands that necessitate the combination of existing tasks.
-For instance, if a user wishes to ``generate jazz music and add medium sound effects, like in a pub", the large language model will dissect this demand into a series of tasks: ``text-to-music" and ``add sound effects".
+For instance, if a user wishes to ``generate jazz music and add medium level background noise, like in a pub", the large language model will dissect this demand into a series of tasks: ``text-to-music" and ``add sound effects".
 Within each task, if necessary, backend models are chained accordingly.
-However, the final output presented to the user is the seamlessly integrated ``jazz music with sound effects".
-Therefore, the sequential invocation can occur at both the task and model levels.
+Thus, the sequential invocation can occur at both the task and model levels.
+However, the final output presented to the user is the seamlessly integrated ``jazz music with background noise".

-\subsection{Global attribute table}
+\subsection{Global Attribute Table}